swarbler/bestof/software/phone-apps/ios.md

 - **Pixelfed:** *official app*
 - **YT frontend:** BluePlayer / Yattee

-{: .alternative-title }
-> Alternative Mastodon clients
->
-> Toot! looks really nice with lots of features, but it's a paid app
+> Toot! looks like really nice Mastadon client with lots of features, but it's a paid app.
+If you like it, support the dev by purchasing it!
 >
 > Mammoth looks quite good with a "minimalist" look, but pushes their Mammoth Gold subscription and is a little buggy in my experience.